numpy/numpy/doc/neps/return-of-revenge-of-matmul-pep.rst

 course one could then argue we should *only* define ``__mul__`` to be matrix multiplication, but then we'd have the same problem with elementwise multiplication.)
-There have been several pushes to remove ``numpy.matrix`` entirely; the only argument against this has come from educators who find that its problems are outweighed by the need to provide a simple and clear mapping between mathematical notation and code for novices (see `Transparent syntax is especially crucial for non-expert programmers`_).
+There have been several pushes to remove ``numpy.matrix`` entirely; the only counter-arguments have come from educators who find that its problems are outweighed by the need to provide a simple and clear mapping between mathematical notation and code for novices (see `Transparent syntax is especially crucial for non-expert programmers`_).
 But, of course, starting out newbies with a dispreferred syntax and then expecting them to transition later causes its own problems.
-This solution is worse than the disease.
+The two-type solution is worse than the disease.

+**Add lots of new operators, or add a new generic syntax for defining infix operators:** In addition to being generally un-Pythonic and repeatedly rejected by BDFL fiat, this would be using a sledgehammer to smash a fly.
+The scientific python community has consensus that adding one operator for matrix multiplication is enough to fix the one otherwise unfixable pain point.
+(In retrospect, we all think PEP 225 was a bad idea too -- or at least far more complex than it needed to be.)

-**Add a new @ (or whatever) operator that has some other meaning in general Python, and then overload it in numeric code:** This was the approach proposed by PEP 211, which suggested defining ``@`` to be the equivalent of ``itertools.product``.
+**Add a new @ (or whatever) operator that has some other meaning in general Python, and then overload it in numeric code:** This was the approach taken by PEP 211, which proposed defining ``@`` to be the equivalent of ``itertools.product``.
 The problem with this is that when taken on its own terms, adding an infix operator for ``itertools.product`` is just silly.
-(Similar arguments can be made against the suggestion that arose during discussions this PEP, that ``@`` be defined as a general operator for function composition.)
+(During discussions of this PEP, a similar suggestion was made to define ``@`` as a general purpose function composition operator, and this suffers from the same problem;
+``functools.compose`` isn't even useful enough to exist.)
 Matrix multiplication has a uniquely strong rationale for inclusion as an infix operator.
-There almost certainly don't exist any other binary operations that will ever justify adding another infix operator.
+There almost certainly don't exist any other binary operations that will ever justify adding any other infix operators to Python.

 **Add a .dot method to array types so as to allow "pseudo-infix" A.dot(B) syntax:** This has been in numpy for some years, and in many